 Figure 5.
-Temporal evolution of individual warm (red) and cold (blue) events (dashed) and composite of all events (solid) for area averages between 34°N and 44°N and 100 km offshore of the US West Coast for a) ESM2.6 sea surface temperature, b) ESM2.6 surface O_2 , c) ESM2.6 surface pH, d) ESM2.6 100 m temperature, e) ESM2.6 100 m O_2 , f) ESM2.6 100 m pH, and g) HadISST sea surface temperature.
-The time series are high-pass filtered and seasonally averaged and show the evolution of standardized anomalies (unitless) during the peak ENSO years from JAS before the peak to JJA after the peak.
-The black outline in h) highlights the area within the CalCS used for this analysis.
-The notation of 0/1 is as used in Rasmusson and Carpenter (1982).
+GFDL ESM2.6 temporal evolution of individual warm (red) and cold (blue) events (dashed) and composite of all events (solid) for area averages between 34°N and 44°N and 100 km offshore of the US West Coast (see gray boxes in Fig. 6) for a) SST, b) surface O_2 , c) surface pH, d) 100 m temperature, e) 100 m O_2 , and f) 100 m pH.
+The time series are high pass filtered and seasonally averaged and show the evolution of standardized anomalies during the peak ENSO years from JAS before the peak to JJA after the peak.
+The gray outline in g) highlights the area within the CalCS used for this analysis.